 Response curves similar to those just mentioned can be obtained by holding the input signal constant and varying other circuit parameters, like grid bias or plate voltage.
 Fig. 12-15 is a diagram of the results obtained by applying separate values of grid bias to the circuit of Fig. 12-11.
-The grid return was opened at the grounded end of Rg, and a bias supply was inserted between Rg and ground.
+The grid return was opened at the grounded end of $R_g$ , and a bias supply was inserted between $R_g$ and ground.
 Curves 1, 2, and 3 correspond to negative bias voltages of 3, 9, and 13 volts, respectively.
 The degree of slant for each curve indicates the relative amplification obtained for each bias value.
 Curve 1 indicates the highest amplification factor.
 If the gain of both horizontal and vertical amplifiers of the oscilloscope were known, the absolute value of the amplification factor could be calculated.

+Fig. 12-15.
+Changes in operating characteristic obtained by varying the grid bias of an amplifier stage.
 These examples show only a few of the possibilities for analysis of tube characteristics with an oscilloscope.
-Such analysis might be used as a practical approach to the design of amplifier stages, where it is desirable to select the best circuit values by the 'cut and try' procedure.
+Such analysis might be used as a practical approach to the design of amplifier stages, where it is desirable to select the best circuit values by the "cut and try" procedure.
 The exact effect of each selection can be seen and evaluated.

-MEASUREMENT OF SMALL AC SIGNALS
+MEASUREMENT OF SMALL A-C SIGNALS

 Oscilloscopes are being designed with higher sensitivities and wider frequency-response characteristics than earlier models.
-These properties, coupled with the fact that the signal waveshape is shown and can be measured even though of complex form, make the oscilloscope a superior instrument for measuring small AC voltages.
-For example, one manufacturer states that a recent model has a sensitivity of 5 millivolts for full-scale deflection.
+These properties, coupled with the fact that the signal waveshape is shown and can be measured even though of complex form, make the oscilloscope a superior instrument for measuring small a-c voltages.
+For example, a manufacturer states that one model has a sensitivity of 5 millivolts for full-scale deflection.
 This permits direct measurements from low-output transducers without the use of a preamplifier.